vircadia/vircadia-native-core/BUILD.md

     libasound2 libxmu-dev libxi-dev freeglut3-dev libasound2-dev libjack-dev

+##### Intel Threading Building Blocks (TBB)

+Install Intel TBB from your package manager of choice, or from source (available at the [TBB Website](https://www.threadingbuildingblocks.org/)).

+You must run `tbbvars` so that the find module included with this project will be able to find the correct version of TBB. `tbbvars` is located in the 'bin' folder of your TBB install.

 ####OS X
 #####Package Managers
 [Homebrew](http://brew.sh/) is an excellent package manager for OS X. It makes install of all hifi dependencies very simple.